Will Smith, Lady Gaga, Ben Affleck score SAG nominations

 The nominees were announced Wednesday by actors Vanessa Hudgens and Rosario Dawson on Instagram Live.
 While the nominations were conducted virtually due to the surge in COVID-19 cases, the streamed announcement still represented one of the most meaningful mornings in an awards season largely snuffed out by the pandemic.

-Joining “Belfast” and “CODA” for best ensemble were the casts for “House of Gucci,” “Don’t Look Up” and “King Richard.”
-Notably left out were the casts of Steven Spielberg’s “West Side Story” (which did land a supporting nod for Ariana DeBose) and Jane Campion’s “The Power of the Dog.”
-Campion’s film, though, landed three individual SAG noms: Benedict Cumberbatch, Kirsten Dunst and Kodi Smit-McPhee.
+Joining Kenneth Branagh’s semi-autobiographical “Belfast” and the coming-of-age drama “CODA” for best ensemble were the casts for Ridley Scott’s true-tale, high-camp “House of Gucci,” Adam McKay’s apocalypse comedy “Don’t Look Up” and the family tennis drama “King Richard.”
+Notably left out were the casts of Steven Spielberg’s lavish “West Side Story” revival (which landed a supporting nod for Ariana DeBose) and Jane Campion’s “The Power of the Dog.”
+Campion’s gothic drama, though, landed individual SAG noms for Benedict Cumberbatch, Kirsten Dunst and Kodi Smit-McPhee.

-The Golden Globes, usually the kickoff party in the final stretch leading up to the Academy Awards, made barely a peep.
-They were unceremoniously announced Sunday on Twitter in a private ceremony due to Hollywood’s boycott of the beleaguered Hollywood Foreign Press Association over diversity and ethical issues.
-The Omicron surge also prompted the Critics Choice Awards to postpone its January 9 in-person gala.
-For the second year, Oscar season has gone virtual — and struggled to make much noise.
+The SAG Awards have more of the awards season spotlight this year since the Golden Globes — usually the kickoff party to final Oscar stretch — made barely a peep.
+The Globes were unceremoniously announced Sunday on Twitter in a private ceremony due to Hollywood’s boycott of the beleaguered Hollywood Foreign Press Association over diversity and ethical issues.
+The omicron surge also prompted the Critics Choice Awards to postpone its January 9 in-person gala.
+For the second straight year, Oscar season has gone virtual — and struggled to make much noise.

-Wednesday’s SAG nominations, at least, confirmed that this year’s Academy Awards race has plenty of star power.

-The nominees for best male lead actor are: Will Smith (“King Richard”), Cumberbatch, Denzel Washington (“The Tragedy of Macbeth”), Andrew Garfield (“Tick, Tick … Boom!”) and Javier Bardem (“Being the Ricardos”).
+But the SAG nominations suggest that plenty of famous faces are in the hunt this year.
+Along with Will Smith (“King Richard”) and Cumberbatch, the nominees for best male lead actor are: Denzel Washington (“The Tragedy of Macbeth”), Andrew Garfield (“Tick, Tick … Boom!”) and Javier Bardem (“Being the Ricardos”).

 Up for best female lead are: Lady Gaga (“House of Gucci”), Jessica Chastain (“The Eyes of Tammy Faye”), Olivia Colman (“The Lost Daughter”), Nicole Kidman (“Being the Ricardos”) and Jennifer Hudson (“Respect”).